BANKING LEGISLATION-1

 The course is a core educational activity in the Master's Degree in Economics and Finance.

 The course aims to provide an overview of the foundations of the banking regulatory regime and banking activity.
-The course is specifically focused on the recent developments of the composite regulatory order, in light of the establishment of the European Banking Union.
+The course is specifically focused on the recent developments of the composite regulatory order, in light of the establishment of the European Banking Union; in its second part, it is aimed at examining specifically banking supervision, banking groups and crisis management.

 1. Knowledge and understanding